theaquamarine/windows-powershell-docs/docset/windows/dism/disable-windowsoptionalfeature.md

 ### -FeatureName
 Specifies the name of the feature to be disabled.
-Feature names are case sensitive if you are servicing a Windows image other than Windows® 8 or a later version.
+Feature names are case sensitive if you are servicing a Windows image other than Windows??
+8 or a later version.
 You can use Get-WindowsOptionalFeature to find the name of the feature in the image.

 ```yaml